 Your route will now dip south and you're in for the long haul.
-This seven-hour leg on Expedition 51: South can seem daunting, but the truly venturesome will conquer this partially-dirt highway (only 205 kilometres remain unpaved).
+This seven-hour leg on Expedition 51: South can seem daunting, but the truly venturesome will conquer this paved road.
 You’ll pass through breathtaking countryside, including a section of string bog on the Eagle River Plateau.
 Your destination is Port Hope Simpson.
 It and nearby Mary's Harbour are picturesque, replete with walking trails and serve as your gateway to Battle Harbour, a 19th-century fishing village; once the salt fish capital of the world.
 Here you can stay in one of the beautifully restored dwellings and take advantage of any number of tours and packages.

 The final stretch will lead you two hours into the Forteau Barrens to historic Red Bay.
 A 16th-century Basque whaling station, this National Historic Site of Canada was named a UNESCO World Heritage Site in 2013.
 The evidence of the first large-scale whale oil production operation remain to this day and you can feast your eyes on a reconstructed and restored chalupa.